AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

     - Basic information gathering with openssl
     - Generating our certificates
     - Boost our reverse tcp shell into a reverse ssl shell

-* Threat Analysis (part 2)
-    - Threat overview
-    - Modeling with STIX
-    - Weaponization
-    - Exploitation
-    - Installing & C2
-* Detection (part 2)
-    - Network analysis with Wireshark
-    - Network analysis with Zeek
-    - Writing Zeek rules to detect this kind of behavior
-    - Hunting in Windows for malicious powershell processes

 # Bind shell